Talk of Israel strike on Iran soars but is it bluff?

-LONDON As tension rises over Iran's disputed nuclear program, chatter indicating a potential Israeli strike on Iranian nuclear targets has never been higher.
+LONDON As tension rises over Iran's disputed nuclear programme, chatter indicating a potential Israeli strike on Iranian nuclear targets has never been higher.

 But in the smoke-and-mirrors world of Middle East geopolitics, such talk can often be a diplomatic weapon in its own right and sometimes an alternative to genuine action.